javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 Automation and easy access is important.
-The OCDB database system does, therefore, offer a python command line interface as well as a Python API for accessing as well as manage submissions and users.
+The OCDB database system does, therefore, offer a python command line interface as well as a Python API for accessing as well as managing submissions and users.

 ## Installation